 Myanmar, formerly known as Burma, is a country of 55 million people, uniquely situated between India, Bangladesh, Laos, China, and Thailand.
 Due to its unique location, this captivating country is home to various ethnicities, religions, and languages.
-Although not-so-well-known, Myanmar has recently been frequenting the front pages due to what experts have determined to be an ethnic cleansing of its Rohingya people.
+Although not-so-well-known, Myanmar has recently been frequenting the front pages due to what experts have determined to be the ethnic cleansing of its Rohingya people.
 But who are the Rohingya people?
 And what exactly is going on in Myanmar?
 Why has the military overthrown Myanmar’s elected leader, Aung San Suu Kyi?

 MYANMAR: A BRIEF HISTORY

-Shortly after the end Myanmar’s British colonization, the Myanmar military forcefully took control of the country and ruled dictatorially from 1962 to 2011.
-For decades, the military’s brutal regime was known for arresting outspoken supporters of the military, murdering protesters, and taking part in a multitude of institutionalized oppression against ethnic minorities in Myanmar.
-The latter still occurs today since the country is still, at least partially, controlled by the military.
+Shortly after the end of Myanmar’s British colonization, the Myanmar military forcefully took control of the country and ruled dictatorially from 1962 to 2011.
+For decades, the military’s brutal regime was known for arresting those who spoke against the military, murdering protesters, and taking part in institutionalized oppression and genocide against ethnic minorities in Myanmar.
+The latter still occurs today since the country is still, at least partially (25% parliament seats), controlled by the military.

 WHO ARE THE ROHINGYA?